 Indemnification.

 Client hereby acknowledges and agrees that TCP may not be aware of all rights available to Client’s Designated Users or Employees under all data protection regimes.
-Client, to the extent permitted by law, shall indemnify, defend and hold harmless TCP, its Affiliates, Subprocessors, officers, managers, directors, employees, agents, advisors and other representatives (the “TCP Indemnitees”) from and against any lawsuit, liability, loss, cost or expense (including reasonable attorneys’ fees) actually incurred or suffered by TCP Indemnitees of every kind and nature to the extent caused by or resulting from (i) any breach of a representation or warranty made by Client under this Agreement; or (ii) a third-party claim made against a TCP Indemnitee arising from or related to Client’s failure to comply with any applicable domestic or foreign data protection laws or regulations.
+Client, to the extent permitted by law, shall indemnify, defend and hold harmless TCP, its Affiliates, Subprocessors, officers, managers, directors, employees, agents, advisors, and other representatives (the “TCP Indemnitees”) from and against any lawsuit, liability, loss, cost or expense (including reasonable attorneys’ fees) actually incurred or suffered by TCP Indemnitees of every kind and nature to the extent caused by or resulting from (i) any breach of a representation or warranty made by Client under this Agreement; or (ii) a third-party claim made against a TCP Indemnitee arising from or related to Client’s failure to comply with any applicable domestic or foreign data protection laws or regulations.
 Client shall have the right to control any defense provided pursuant to this Section 19.1, provided, however, that Client shall not, without TCP’s prior written consent, (A) enter into any settlement or compromise or consent to the entry of any judgment that does not include the delivery by the claimant or plaintiff to the applicable TCP Indemnitee of a written release from all liability in respect of such third party claim, or (B) enter into any settlement or compromise with respect to any third party claim that may adversely affect the applicable TCP Indemnitee other than as a result of money damages or other monetary payments that are indemnified hereunder.

 TCP will indemnify, defend and hold harmless Client and its Affiliates (the “Client Indemnitees”) from and against any lawsuit, liability, loss, cost or expense actually incurred or suffered by a Client Indemnitee of every kind and nature to the extent caused by or resulting from a third-party claim made against a Client Indemnitee that the TCP Technology infringes on any U.S. intellectual property right of a third party; provided, however, that TCP is notified in writing of such claim promptly after such claim is made upon Client.
 TCP shall have the right to control any defense provided pursuant to this Section 19.2.
 In no event shall Client settle any such claim without TCP’s prior written approval.
 If such a claim is made or if the TCP Technology, in TCP’s opinion, is likely to become subject to such a claim, TCP may, at its option and expense, either (i) procure the right to continue using the TCP Technology or portion thereof, or (ii) replace or modify the TCP Technology or portion thereof so that it becomes non-infringing.
 If TCP determines that neither alternative is reasonably practicable, TCP may terminate this Agreement with respect to the portion of the TCP Technology infringing or alleged to infringe.
 TCP shall have no liability or obligation under this Section 19.2 if the claim arises from (i) any alteration or modification to the TCP Technology other than by TCP, (ii) any combination of the TCP Technology with other programs or data not furnished by TCP, or (iii) any use of the TCP Technology prohibited by this Agreement or otherwise outside the scope of use for which the TCP Technology is intended.